 We recommend that you

-have someone specifically responsible with employee engagement, to track and
+have someone specifically responsible for employee engagement, to track and

 measure changes and improvements made.